SALVADOR Johan Diaz PEREZ

 “I get a lot of help from Mike on hitting,” Perez said.
 “The more we practice, the better I get.
 He has pretty good ideas.”

-May 17-28, 2022: Perez was on the IL with left thumb sprain.
-The injury in his first at-bat against White Sox starter Dylan Cease in Game 1 of Tuesday’s doubleheader.
+• May 17-28, 2022: Perez was on the IL with left thumb sprain.
+The injury in his first at-bat against White Sox starter Dylan Cease.
 Perez felt a pull when he swung through a slider down and away.
 He was lifted for a pinch-hitter in the seventh inning after going 1-for-3 with two strikeouts and a single in the fifth.

-June 24-July 29, 2022: Perez had surgery to repair the ulnar collateral ligament.
-He is expected to return this 2022 season.
+June 24, 2022: Perez had surgery to repair the ulnar collateral ligament.

-Aug 29, 2022: The reason Perez was able to return so quickly was because of the type of UCL repair Shin has been pioneering in recent years.
-The procedure includes reinforcing the UCL repair with synthetic tape -- and cuts the time it takes to rehab in half.
+• Aug 29, 2022: The reason Perez was able to return so quickly was because of the type of UCL repair Shin has been pioneering in recent years.
+The procedure includes reinforcing the UCL repair with synthetic tape.
+It cuts in half the time it takes to rehab.

 Referred to as a UCL repair with internal brace augmentation, this procedure includes the surgeon repairing the UCL as they normally would but then reinforcing that repair with the placement of the tape over the ligament.
 SutureTape, made by Arthrex, is just over a millimeter in width, yet is incredibly strong.
 The tape is anchored over the thumb ligament, essentially forming a bridge.